 Anticipation is mounting for the giant pumpkin competition at the Deniliquin Show on March 1 and 2.
-First time competitor Ian Fuller has been nurturing his prize vegetables with his company's Charlie Carp fertiliser.By Zoe McMaugh
+First time competitor Ian Fuller has been nurturing his prize vegetables with his company's Charlie Carp fertiliser.ZOE MCMAUGH February 15, 2013 4:21am

 When Charlie Carp general manager Ian Fuller decided to sponsor the Deniliquin Show’s giant pumpkin competition, he took it as a personal challenge as well.